Jake Clifford: 2020

 In February, Clifford was a member of the Cowboys' 2020 NRL Nines winning squad, scoring a try in their final win over the St George Illawarra Dragons.
 He began the 2020 season playing for the Northern Pride.

 In Round 3, he returned to first grade, playing 10 games at halfback before being dropped by interim head coach Josh Hannay after a Round 12 loss to the Canberra Raiders.
 In Round 17, he was recalled to the side, scoring a try in North Queensland's win over the St George Illawarra Dragons.
 Clifford finished the season as North Queensland's halfback, scoring a try in their Round 20 win over the Brisbane Broncos.

 In November, Clifford signed a two-year contract with the Newcastle Knights starting in 2022.

 2021

 On 29 May, after playing seven games with the North Queensland club, Clifford secured an early release to join Newcastle for the remainder of the 2021 NRL season.

 He made his club debut in round 13 for Newcastle in a 40-4 loss against Parramatta.

 2022

 Clifford made a total of 12 appearances for Newcastle in the 2022 NRL season scoring two tries as the club finished 14th on the table.

 On 27 October, Clifford signed a two-year deal to join English side Hull F.C. starting in 2023.

+2023

+Clifford made his club debut for Hull F.C. in round 1 of the 2023 Super League season against Castleford which ended in a 32-30 victory.

+On 2 August, Clifford signed a one-year deal to return to one of his former clubs, North Queensland for the 2024 NRL season.

+Clifford played 25 games for Hull F.C. for in the Super League XXVIII season as the club finished 10th on the table.

+2024

+Clifford was limited to only eight appearances with North Queensland in the 2024 NRL season which saw the club finish 5th on the table.
+He played in both the club’s finals matches as they were eliminated in the second week by Cronulla.

+2025

+In round 4 of the 2025 NRL season, Clifford scored two tries for North Queensland in their 30-20 victory over Canberra.
+On 28 July, North Queensland announced that Clifford had re-signed with the club on a one year extension.

+Clifford played 14 games for North Queensland in the 2025 NRL season as the club finished 12th on the table.